“Sir, over your nose please” I overhear a flight attendant address a passenger in the isle over.

 Each Customer Care Kit (in a sealed ziplock bag) contained: a disposable mask, bottle of water, small hand sanitizer bottle (which I keep refilling & carrying in my jacket pocket), a couple of sanitizing wipes, gloves, earphones, pretzel snack, a message from the airline, and a card with the details for the McMaster COVID-19 study (more on that below).
 Premium Economy passengers received an additional care kit and the Air Canada Travel Essentials pouch with a toothbrush, toothpaste, eye mask, socks, and earplugs.

 At take off our plane was struck by lighting!
 I did not quite realize that’s what happened, all I saw was a bright spark of light, as if the sky parted for a second, but apparently, there was a quiet thump indicating contact.
 The captain promptly reassured us that the plane is well equipped to sustain the impact and we were safe on our way to Frankfurt.

 After each meal service the passages were reminded to put their masks back on and keep them on for the duration of the flight.
 A similar reminder was also made as people were going to sleep when the flight attendants noticed a few passengers getting loose with their mask wearing.

-I had a few masks with me and changed them as needed throughout the flight but at some point my face begun to get warm and sweaty, combined with dry over-sanitized hands it was a slightly uncomfortable experience which I was able remedy by changing into a lighter face mask* and adding hand lotion into my purse for the flight back.
+I had a few masks with me and changed them as needed throughout the flight but at some point my face begun to get warm and sweaty, combined with dry over-sanitized hands it was a slightly uncomfortable experience which I was able to remedy by changing into a lighter face mask and adding hand lotion into my purse for the flight back.

 Additional AC safety precaution notes: